About Us: Staff Biographies

 Elina Bravve, City Planner

 Elina Bravve joined the Department in January 2016, initially focusing on data and demographics.
-In 2017, she pivoted to preparing Departmental communications deliverables, managing web and social media content, and developing strategies for public engagement, and managing the Baltimore Planning Academy initiative.
-Prior to joining Baltimore City, Elina worked for over five years as an analyst and researcher for the National Low Income Housing Coalition, a national public policy non-profit.
+In 2017, she pivoted to preparing Departmental communications deliverables, managing web and social media content, developing strategies for public engagement, and managing the Baltimore Planning Academy initiative.
+Prior to joining Baltimore City, Elina worked for over five years crunching numbers as a researcher for the National Low Income Housing Coalition, a national public policy non-profit.
 Elina earned a Master's in City and Regional Planning from the University of North Carolina at Chapel Hill.